-Polymorphic infections are difficult for virus detection programs to cleanse because one polymorphic virus could have hundreds or thousands of variants.
-Developers that design the detection programs have to write extra lines of code in order to make the programs better at detecting the virus infections.
-Even the best antivirus programs have trouble with detecting and cleansing polymorphic infections, although antivirus programs with heuristic do have a better time at detecting these types of viruses.
+Because one polymorphic virus could have hundreds or thousands of variants it makes it more difficult to detect every variant of the virus.
+Developers that design the detection programs have to write extra lines of code to make the programs better at detecting the virus infections.
+Even the best antivirus programs can have trouble with detecting and cleaning polymorphic infections or not giving false positives.
+However, antivirus programs with heuristic detection do have a better time at detecting these types of viruses.